pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 The format of these screens is very similar to the Configuration logs shown above.
 For more information, please see the article on [Hardware testing](/t/how-to-test-machines/nnnn).

+* how to find raw log output for a machine
 <a href="#heading--raw-log-output"><h2 id="heading--raw-log-output">How to find raw log output for a machine</h2></a>

 By choosing "Installation output" on the "Logs" tab, you can see the "raw" log output: